12 Linux Tips: Maximize System Uptime on Linux Today

 Tip #2: Monitor System Logs

 System logs can provide valuable insights into potential issues affecting system uptime.
-Use tools like journalctl
+Use tools like journalctl on systemd-based systems:

 bash